 Gise was a creature of government, specifically of the military-industrial complex.
 He also oversaw government work done with private contractors.
 In various capacities, he was involved in numerous projects, some of them covert.
 For example, he was a key member in secret meetings about the development of the hydrogen bomb.
 This guy had immense knowledge and experience about both technology and the workings of government.
 He was far beyond the standard bureaucrat, as his technical skill was not only theoretical but applied, with his career having been focused on space technology and missile defense systems.
 When he helped raise his grandson, Jeff Bezos received the full attention in being tutored and moulded for a life of privilege and ambition.
 Considering that, it’s not that Bezos as a corporate tycoon sold his soul to gain position and power in government, for he didn’t need to.
 He inherited the social connections, the access to private and public funding, and the open doors into government.
 “The question is what else came with that inheritance, whether it was all, so to speak, just on the receiving end” (National Notice, Interesting to Think That it All Began With BOOKS?).

 Like his grandfather, Bezos always was a creature of government.
 His corporatist worldview, presumably, always leaned toward corporatocracy.
 And Bezos is likely being honest in his moral claim of corporate patriotism, self-serving as it is, since he undoubtedly doesn’t see a difference between his own interests and those of government.
 As a member of the ruling elite, he takes it for granted that government is there to serve and represent those born into privilege.
-The Gise-Bezos family is a variant of the Bush family, in both cases wealth and power passed from one generation to the next and in both cases there was a grandfather as the original patriarch who ensured the family’s legacy.
+The Gise-Bezos family is a variant of the Bush family and Musk family (John Thornhill, Shock: Elon Musk’s Grandfather Was Head Of Canada’s Technocracy Movement), in each case wealth and power passed from one generation to the next with a grandfather as the original patriarch who ensured the family’s legacy.

 Gise’s influence wouldn’t have been minor.
 Young Bezos would have heard his grandfather talk about government programs and government research and development.
 This would have given him an inside view along with some insider knowledge: “Pop doted, telling stories about missile defense systems and teaching him to lay pipe and castrate bulls” (Mark Liebovich, Child Prodigy, Online Pioneer).
 It’s unsurprising that Bezos developed a company like Amazon that has a shipping and information system of the kind one would expect from DARPA, as Bezos might have been modeling it on what he learned from listening to his grandfather.
 It’s even possible that with Gise’s connections, Bezos was able to hire former government workers and advisers who had experience in developing such systems.
 Either way, Bezos didn’t invent Amazon out of thin air.
 Amazon is a late product of the Cold War mindset, a distributed system built on the internet which itself was built on DARPA’s ARPANET.